kl2806/devfest-data-science-track/level_1.md

 Data originate from many sources and take on a variety of forms.
 For example, imagine collecting the 5 most recent posts made by all of your Facebook friends.
 Each of these posts would then be considered as one data point.
-We can observe different things about these data (the number of words in the post, whether the post contains a photo, what time it was posted, etc.), and these observables are called *variables*.
-Oftentimes we want to observe something about a data point given certain information about it -- in the Facebook example, we could try using other information about a specific post to predict whether the post also includes a photo.
+We can observe different things about these data, e.g. the number of words in the post, whether the post contains a photo, what time it was posted, etc. These categories of observables are called *variables*.
+Oftentimes we want to observe something about a data point given certain information about it, and use these observations to predict specific outcomes with a degree of likelihood.
+In the Facebook example, we could try using other information about a specific post to predict whether the post also includes a photo.

-For this project, we'll analyze data from [Wunderground](http://www.wunderground .com/), a website that contains information about the weather.
-Let's aggregate weather datasets over the past couple years to see if we can predict the amount of precipitation on a certain day.
+For this project, we'll analyze data from [Wunderground](http://www.wunderground .com/), a website that provides weather forecasts.
+Let's aggregate weather datasets over the past couple years to see if we can predict the amount of precipitation on a certain day based on other known variables.

 This brings us to our first important lesson: *obtaining the data must be scalable*.
+We use the word *scalable* to mean a system that can be easily expanded to harvest a large amount of data.
-Let's think about how we can assemble such a dataset: one way is to navigate the site ourselves for each day of interest while keeping track of all the variables we need.
-This probably won't work if we want to analyze a lot of data -- it'll take forever!
-Automating this process, though, should significantly cut down on the amount of time we'll need to spend on data aggregation.
+Let's think about how we can assemble such a dataset: one way is to navigate the site ourselves for each day of interest while keeping track of all the variables we need and recording them.
+This probably won't work if we want to analyze a lot of data -- it'll take forever to copy everything down!
+Automating this process should significantly cut down on the amount of time we'll need to spend on data collection.

 We'll collect the data through a process called **web scraping**.
-A lot of valuable information is contained within webpages, so we can programatically find the data we're looking for and extract precisely the information we need.
+A lot of valuable information is stored within webpages, so we can programatically find the data we're looking for and extract precisely the information we need.

-Let's start by looking at a sample webpage:
+Let's start by looking at a sample webpage from Wunderground:

 ![Wunderground Screenshot](wunderground.png)

-This webpage come from the following link: "http://www.wunderground.com/history/airport/KNYC/2016/1/1/DailyHistory.html".
-It looks like the information here is nicely organized, which is good for us!
+This webpage comes from the following link: "http://www.wunderground.com/history/airport/KNYC/2016/1/1/DailyHistory.html".
+It looks like the information here is nicely organized, which means less work for us!
 The website clearly denotes where the temperature for the day is located.
-Let's dig a little deeper by exploring how the information is presented on the website.
+Let's dig a little deeper by exploring how the information is presented on the website by exploring the HTML code used.

 ![Inspect Screenshot](inspect.png)